sandialabs/OWENS.jl/docs/src/setup.md

 alias julia="path/to/your/julia-1.x.x/bin/julia"

-# Proxy Setup
+# Environment Variables
-If you are using a proxy, be sure that the proxy variables are declared/exported in your .bash_profile or .bashrc or the equivalent
+If you are using a proxy, be sure that the proxy variables are also declared/exported in your .bash_profile or .bashrc or the equivalent

     http_proxy, https_proxy, HTTP_PROXY, HTTPS_PROXY, no_proxy, NO_PROXY
     git config --global http.proxy http://user:nopass@proxy.yourorg:number